 - Played straight first in a flashback in The Princess and the Warrior, when a mental ward patient throws a hair dryer into a bathtub with a nurse he's in love with.
 Later, a fugitive hiding from the law in the same mental institution is relaxing after a botched heist in the same bathtub, and the same patient throws a toaster at him.
 He instinctively catches it, and both stare in shock at each other for a moment before the fugitive leaps up with murder in his eyes.

-- In Sherlock Holmes, Sir Thomas is murdered while taking a bath.
+- In Sherlock Holmes, Sir Thomas is murdered by his son while taking a bath.

 - The film She Woke Up starts with the heroine attacked in a bathtub.
 She survives, but falls into coma for 15 months.

 - In the film Stigmata, Frankie steps into her candlelit bath to relax, only to be suddenly struck with a vision of the last tortured moments of the Messiah, complete with wounds opening in her wrists.

 - In Stardust, Lamia kills Primus in her inn's bath by cutting his throat.

 - Antony Horovitz has a story Bath Night.
 It's about a bathtub haunted by a ghost of a serial killer, who killed women in this tub, before being hanged.
 He now stalks the heroine, an adolescent girl.